 Upcoming Airports That Will Be A Game Changer For Real Estate

 India owns some state-of-the-art airports and more are on their way to boost the air connectivity between cities and ease congestion in existing airports.
-Minister of State for Civil Aviation, Jayant Sinha, recently highlighted the government’s plans to establish about 100 airports in next 15 years at an estimated cost of Rs 4 lakh crore.
+Minister of State for Civil Aviation, Jayant Sinha, recently highlighted the government's plans to establish about 100 airports in the next 15 years at an estimated cost of Rs 4 lakh crore.
 Among them, 70 airports will be at new locations while the rest will be second airports or expansion of existing airfields to handle commercial flights.

 Jewar Airport, Uttar Pradesh

 The airport at Jewar in Greater Noida once operational will take down the load on the Indira Gandhi International Airport and will also offer convenience to the residents in and around Noida.
 Sixty kilometres from Delhi, the airport will be built in four phases at a cost of Rs 20,000 crore and likely to be completed by 2024.
 The project will be built on a 5,000-acre land of which 2,378-acre land has already been acquired.
 Recently, the Uttar Pradesh government on February 7 earmarked Rs 800 crore and to acquire land for the Jewar International Airport while presenting the Budget for financial year 2019-20.

 Mopa Airport, Goa